Breakdown of sequential tunnel ionization in ultrashort electromagnetic pulses: Double ionization in long and short pulses

 However, in the 2D case some diagonal flux survives (compare Fig. \ref{fig:1D2D_add_br_short_t=2.88fs}(c) and (d)).
 To identify the mechanism responsible for this flux, we examine the two-electron motion along the lateral coordinate $y$.
-Fig.\ref{fig:potential_barrier}(a) shows that for the diagonal configuration $x_1=x_2$, the spatial distribution of the detached electrons exhibits pronounced peaks at $y_1=-y_2$.
-This observation, extracted from the \textit{ab initio} calculation, allows for a clear semiclassical interpretation: the field (\ref{E(t)}) drives both electrons jointly along the $x$-axis ($x_1\approx x_2$), while the Coulomb repulsion leads to a transverse separation ($y_1\approx-y_2$).
-To determine whether this correlated motion proceeds through tunneling or the over-the-barrier ionization mechanism (in the latter case a simultaneous departure could be interpreted as resulting from laser-driven acceleration), we examine the potential energy profile along trajectories with
+Fig.\ref{fig:x1x2y1y2} shows the density distribution at time instants when the two-electron wave packet has fully developed along the diagonal $x_1 = x_2$.
+Panels (a.1--a.4) display the $y$-integrated distribution $F(x_1, x_2, t)$ defined by Eq.(5).
+A distinct peak is visible on the diagonal $x_1 = x_2$; its position $x_{\text{peak}}$ is marked by red circles.
+The corresponding lateral distribution $|\Psi(x_{\text{peak}}, y_1; x_{\text{peak}}, y_2)|^2$, exhibits two well separated maxima along the line $y_1 = -y_2$ (Fig.\ref{fig:x1x2y1y2}(b.1--b.4)).